RafaelOlivra/fb-gads-conversion-forwarder/README.md

 For each call, the plugin will return a JSON showing the forwarding status and any API responses.

+Additionally, a log of recent postbacks is stored and available in your WordPress backend (under the plugin settings area).

 ---

 ## ✅ Disclaimer:

 This plugin does **not handle OAuth token generation for Google Ads**.
 You must generate the OAuth access token separately and paste it in the settings page.

+---

+## ✅ Future Improvements:

+-   Support for more advertising platforms (TikTok Ads, LinkedIn, etc.)
+-   Built-in OAuth flow for Google Ads (coming soon)
+-   More flexible event parameter mapping